kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 Beyond the basic features, Export Layers allows you to:
 * customize the layer name,
-* apply additional procedures before the export (insert background, scale down...)
+* apply additional procedures before the export (insert background, scale down, ...)
 * selecting which layers to export by applying constraints (only visible layers, ...)

 To enable customization, press the `Settings` button and choose `Show More Settings`.